Upcoming Events:

 Start a Rookie Team

-Each school year, teams are formed in the fall.
+Each school year, FIRST® Robotics Competition (FRC®) teams are formed in the fall.
 Emphasis is on a competition-based cooperative experience across teams.
 Competitions take place in March and April.
 FRC Regional events are typically held in university arenas.
 They involve 40 to 70 teams cheered by thousands of fans over three days.
 A championship event caps the season.
 Referees oversee the competition while Judges talk to teams for awards in design, technology, sportsmanship and commitment to FIRST principles.
-The Chairman’s Award is FIRST’s highest honor and it doesn't care where you finish in the standings.
+The Chairman’s Award is the highest honor in FIRST and it doesn't care where you finish in the standings.

 FRC is a mentor-based program that bears more similarity to the Westinghouse Science Award where students work hand-in-hand with renouned researchers, rather than a local science fair where students are expected to work alone.
 FIRST encourages many different approaches to building a team.
 An all-student driven program can work just as well as the more typical student-mentor co-operative, but remember that the FIRST Robotics Competition is a professional mentor-based program, so recruit and involve mentors to consult, advise, and directly work with the students as much as possible.
 We're striving to expose students to the professional working world and make heros of the engineers responsible for designing the technical world we live in.FRC rewards students for building partnerships that last, excellence in design, demonstrated team spirit, gracious professionalism and maturity, and the ability to overcome obstacles.
 Scoring the most points is a secondary goal.